satisfactorymodding/Documentation/README.md

 We attempt to use [Semantic Line Break format](https://sembr.org/) in the source files, but this is only loosely followed.

+An overview of Asciidoc syntax can be found [here](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/).

 Pull requests should target the `Dev` branch.

 Before you submit changes,